How to Improve fertility with Endometriosis?

 Fertility Treatment options

-- Surgery– If you have minimal to mild symptoms of endometriosis, then surgery can be done to improve your chances of fertility.
-But this should be discussed with the doctor provided that it is a possible explanation of not conceiving.
+- Surgery- If you have minimal to mild symptoms of endometriosis, then surgery can be done to improve your chances of fertility.
+But this should be discussed with the doctor, provided that it is a possible explanation for not conceiving.
 You can either have a laparoscopy or a laparotomy.

-Note: It is not guaranteed that after surgery, endometriosis cannot reoccur.
-If it does, it doesn’t need to show symptoms.
-However, reoccurrence is about 50% over 5 years.
+Note: It is not guaranteed that after surgery, endometriosis cannot recur.
+If it does, it doesn't need to show symptoms.
+However, recurrence is about 50% over 5 years.

 - IVF – Reproductive techniques such as In-Vitro Fertilisation (IVF) and Intrauterine Insemination (IUI) are proven ways to treat infertility due to endometriosis.